 Have you ever established a bedtime with your kids that they can't stay up past?
 Try taking a piece of your own advice and establish a nightly bedtime for yourself -- then stick to it!
-A regular and consistent bedtime will allow your circadian rhythm to function at its best, permitting you to fall asleep on time and in turn letting you wake up energized when you need to in the morning.
+Doctors such as Angelo Cuzalina suggest that a regular and consistent bedtime will allow your circadian rhythm to function at its best, permitting you to fall asleep on time and in turn letting you wake up energized when you need to in the morning.

 But sometimes your circadian rhythms may be sufficiently off to make this feel nearly impossible to do from the beginning.
 Your clock-dependent alerting may be kicking in at a time when you need it to be shutting down, thus handing you a heavy dose of frustration as you lie in bed feeling too alert to sleep.

 If this is the case, as it often is, setting a consistent sleep schedule that you're happy with will require you to shift your biological clock so that your clock-dependent alerting is weak at the times you want to go to bed.
 Bright light treatment, as seen at left, can be a highly effective way of doing this.

 It is also important take all necessary precautions to make sure that you will be relaxed enough to slip into slumber once you make it into bed each night, and this calls for being smart with when you take naps.